Skip to main content

 • Your baby pees and poops the right amounts based on their age.

 You can express breastmilk by hand or with a breast pump.
-Removing milk from your breasts will help your milk supply.
+Releasing milk from your breasts will help your milk supply.

 You may need to express your breastmilk to:

-• give breastmilk your baby if they aren’t able to latch
+• feed your baby if they aren’t able to latch

-• make sure your baby has breastmilk while you are away from your baby
+• make sure your baby has breastmilk while you are away from them

-• soften your breasts if your breasts are full or engorged
+• soften your breasts if they are full or engorged

 • keep your milk supply if you cannot breastfeed